Colonial Roads

 • Cars & Commuters

-Leaf Peeping Adventures: Treks and Tips
+Northern Virginia Leaf Peeping Adventure Guide: Treks and Tips

 While changing weather patterns and warmer weather aren’t ideal for releasing the vivid foliage we all look forward to seeing, there are always places in Northern Virginia that deliver color for your leaf peeping adventure.

 Pretty much, anywhere that’s heavily forested can provide delight, but the trick is timing.
 You don’t want to be surrounded by hundreds of cars sharing the same roads on the weekends and you want to see it before the wind or rains take hold.
-The ideal solution… if you can work it, take a day off during the week and head up to Shenandoah via Skyline Drive, or Harpers Ferry.
+The ideal solution… if you can work it, take a day off during the week and head up to Shenandoah via Skyline Drive, or to Harpers Ferry.
 If you can’t, don’t stress, I have some suggestions that are nearly as lovely, you can do on the weekend, and should keep you away from the crowds.

 Photo by Christina Chee – Skyline Drive in Shenandoah